Why Teach with Special Collections & University Archives?

 Our Teaching Philosophy

-15 Minutes: Introduction to what archive is, how it operates, and how researchers interact with the material.
-Brief introduction to document analysis and selected collection.
+15 Minutes: Introduction to what an archive is, how it operates, and how researchers interact with the material.

-30 Minutes: Document stations exercise- split the class into five groups and give each group their selected documents.
+30 Minutes: Digital document stations exercise- split the class into groups and give each group their selected documents.
 Students analyze the documents and discuss them in their group.
 Worksheets are provided to facilitate discussion.
 Each group prepares a brief summary of their findings to share with the rest of the class during the wrap up.

-30 Minutes: Wrap up- gather students back together and give each group 3 minutes to report back on their findings.
-The groups report in order of the dates of their documents to show causality and establish a chronological narrative.
+30 Minutes: Wrap up- gather students back together and give each group time to report back on their findings.
 Instructor highlights the takeaways and segue to the next group.
-After the reports, spend 10 minutes in class discussions
+After the reports, spend 10 minutes in class discussion